apache/gravitino/docs/security/authorization-pushdown.md

 | `authorization.ranger.password`     | The Apache Ranger admin web login user password (auth type=simple), or path of the keytab file(auth type=kerberos)                                   | (none)        | No       | 0.6.0         |
 | `authorization.ranger.service.name` | The Apache Ranger service name.                                                                                                                      | (none)        | No       | 0.6.0         |

-Once you have used the correct configuration, you can perform authorization operations by calling Gravitino's [authorization RESTful API](https://datastrato.ai/docs/latest/api/rest/grant-roles-to-a-user).
+Once you have used the correct configuration, you can perform authorization operations by calling Gravitino's [authorization RESTful API](https://gravitino.apache.org/docs/latest/api/rest/grant-roles-to-a-user).

 #### Example of using the Authorization Ranger Hive Plugin

-Suppose you have an Apache Hive service in your datacenter, and you have created a `hiveRepo` in Apache Ranger to manage the permissions of this Apache Hive service.
+Suppose you have an Apache Hive service in your datacenter and have created a `hiveRepo` in Apache Ranger to manage its permissions.
-Assume that the service IP address and port of this Apache Ranger is `172.0.0.100:6080`, and the username with Ranger administrator privileges is `Jack` and the password is `PWD123`.
+The Ranger service is accessible at `172.0.0.100:6080`, with the username `Jack` and the password `PWD123`.
-First, you need to add this Hive service to Gravitino using hive catalog, and you need to configure the following parameters.
+To add this Hive service to Gravitino using the Hive catalog, you'll need to configure the following parameters.

 ```properties
 authorization-provider=ranger